 Software Licensing Attorney – BSA Audit FAQ.
-Call us to discuss your case with a free initial consultation or email me at the address at the right side of this page.
+Call us to discuss your case with a free initial consultation or email us through our contact form.

 2019 Update: Think twice before paying EXPENSIVE HOURLY FEES to defend your business in a software audit with the BSA (Microsoft, Adobe, or Autodesk).
 We offer low PREDICTABLE FLAT RATE FEES where you do not get a large bill once the case is over!

 BEWARE of the BILLABLE HOUR SOFTWARE AUDIT LAW FIRM - WE HAVE DOCUMENTED ABUSES

 VIDEO: Watch this warning about hiring a law firm that puts 1-3 attorneys on your case and seeks to BILL their TIME hourly.
 This can lead to a very COSTLY legal bill.
 Hire us, we won't drain you on legal fees.
 Just enough to get the job done right.

 Our intellectual property & software compliance law firm is a leader in the United States in handling BSA software audits.
 Yes, we also handle Autodesk, Adobe, Siemens, Microsoft, Vero, Solidworks and others, but the Business Software Alliance is one of our favorite software trade associations to work with.
 These cases can involve very hi settlement figures and even “bet the farm” types of cases.
 This blog will provide you with an overview of some of the top questions I have heard over the years representing hundreds of clients in copyright infringement matters such as software audits which are brought under the United States Federal Copyright Laws.

 Who is the BSA?